Trimethylglycine (TMG)

 📅 Daily use notes

-Often discussed alongside B vitamins in the context of methylation; a lower homocysteine marker is not by itself a proven health benefit.
+Often discussed alongside B vitamins in the context of methylation; a lower homocysteine marker is not by itself a proven health benefit — and TMG can raise LDL/total cholesterol at higher doses, worth weighing if heart health is your goal.

 📋 Source review status